Best Way to Cook Live Lobster and Lobster Tail at Home

 5. Bake the lobster in the preheated oven for 22 to 27 minutes.

-Enjoy a more caramelized lobster meat almost like what you’d get in a hot grill — but don’t have a grill?
+Enjoy more caramelized lobster meat, almost like what you’d get on a hot grill—but don’t have a grill?
 No problem!
-Broiling lobsters achieves a thin layer of sear atop the lobster, giving it something like a crisp smoky flavor.
+Broiling lobsters achieves a thin layer of sear atop the lobster, giving it something like a crisp, smoky flavor.
 Broiling is also a great option if you plan on adding a flavorful crust to the top of the meat.

 Here’s one of our favorite broiled lobster recipes: Turn the Heat Up: Broiled Lobster Tails with Jalapeno Butter.